Keep On Running: John Alford version

 A version of the song was a UK hit for John Alford in 1996, released as a double A-side with "If", and peaking at number 24.

 Other versions

 Several recordings in other languages were released internationally in early 1966.

+Tom Jones recorded a version for his 1967 covers album 13 Smash Hits.
+This version was used during the end credits of the 2025 version of The Running Man.

 The US rock group The Outsiders released the song as the first track on their debut LP, Time Won't Let Me.

 Patrick Samson and Les Phéniciens realized a cover in Italian titled "Chi può dirmi" ("Who can tell me") (Philips, 373 741 BF) with lyrics by Maurizio Vandelli for the 1998 compilation Beat 600 - 60's & 70's golden nuggets tracks (Mercury Records, 565365 - 2).

 "Keep On Running" has also been recorded by other artists including Robben Ford (as the title track of his 2003 album), The Romantics (on Live on Stage), and Queen's drummer Roger Taylor, during the recording session of his second solo album Strange Frontier in 1984.